The Best Shotgun Suppressors

-Shotguns are some of the most versatile and most useful firearms ever created.
-They’re excellent weapons for hunting, general fun and target shooting, and of course for home defense.
+Shotguns are some of the most versatile and useful firearms ever created.
+They’re excellent weapons for hunting, general fun and target shooting, and of course, for home defense.

 It’s just too bad that there aren’t any shotgun silencers created to make them even better… right?
 Wrong!

-In fact, there are a handful of top-tier shotgun silencers you can add to most common shotgun models.
+In fact, there are a handful of top-tier shotgun silencers you can add to the most common shotgun models.
 They may not be common, but they’re certainly worth your consideration.
+This article is part of our ongoing Guide to Shotgunning.

 The Silencerco Salvo 12 is undeniably the best shotgun silencer on the market, in large part because the manufacturers spent plenty of time perfecting the design before sending it to retailers.